The Liberator: Was Felix Sparks a Real Soldier? How Did He Die?

 Alex Kershaw/Twitter

-After the completion of his term, he restarted his practice.
+After his term was completed, he restarted his practice.
 Sparks was part of the Colorado Army National Guard and became its commander in 1968.
 When he retired in 1979, he had the rank of brigadier general.
 Sparks was 90 years old when he passed away on September 25, 2007, in Denver, Colorado, due to complications resulting from pneumonia.

 Read More: Is The Liberator a True Story?